whatmakeart/experiments-in-electronic-arts/content/modules/01-basic-electronics-introduction/1-10-servo-shenanigans/index.md

 draft: false
 ---

+## Assignment Deliverables

+Upload a 5 second to 30 second video of your servo motor interacting with the environment.

+Label the file YYYYMMDD Lastname Firstname Servo Video.mp4

+## Process

 Servo motors can move in precice arcs differently than a free spinning motor like an electric drill.
 This control ability offers unique possibilites for projects.

+1. Attach your servo motor to the Arduino and upload the example sketch.
+2. Modify the parameters to change the behavior of the servo motor.
+3. Then attach objects to the arms of the servo or attach the servo to an object.
+Make it interact with the environment in interesting ways.
+This could be as simple as taping a cutout paper hand and arm to the servo so it can wave.
+4. Use your immagination and have fun.
+5. Take a brief video to show the servo shenanigans.
+You can use a mobile device for the video.
+Make sure there is good lighting, (daytime window or a couple desk lamps)
+6. Save the video as an mp4 and upload it.

+## Servo Sweep Example Sketch

 We will use the example Arduino Servo Sweep sketch by [BARRAGAN](http://barraganstudio.com).
 This code introduces a few new concepts that we will present briefly here but will investigate in more depth later in the semester.

 ```C